 The following table is furnished in response to requirements of the SEC.
-It is designed to illustrate the effects of leverage on total return of shares of our common stock, assuming hypothetical annual investment portfolio total returns, net of expenses (consisting of income and changes in the value of investments held in our portfolio) of (10)%, (5)%, 0%, 5% and 10%.
+It is designed to illustrate the effects of leverage on total return of Shares, assuming hypothetical annual investment portfolio total returns, net of expenses (consisting of income and changes in the value of investments held in our portfolio) of (10)%, (5)%, 0%, 5% and 10%.
 These assumed investment portfolio returns are hypothetical figures and are not necessarily indicative of the investment portfolio returns that we expect to experience.
 Actual returns may be higher or lower than those appearing in the table.
+The table further assumes that we incur leverage representing approximately 75% of our total assets (which excludes the leverage incurred) and a projected effective combined annual preferred dividend and/or interest rate (including the amortization of deferred issuance costs) of 7.79%.

-Hypothetical portfolio return (net of expenses) (10)% (5)% 0% 5% 10% Corresponding return to common stockholder(1)
+Assumed portfolio return (net of expenses) (10)% (5)% 0 % 5% 10% Corresponding Share return (23.34)% (14.59)% (5.84)% 2.91% 11.66%